I’m Prune, a (very) independent award-winning reporter, editor and fiction writer.

-My first non fiction book, La Fille & Le Moudjahidine, describing my friendship with a young MMA boxer and refugee living in Germany, flirting with the djihad, was published in France in 2015 (Editions Carnets Nord).
-The second, L’Heure d’été, came out in 2019 (Editions Anne Carrière) and depicts the transformations of a buzzing capital, Berlin, between gentryfication and precarity; the hopes and desillusions of the Millenial generation.
-This litterary novel is also an acid chronic of the multiple crisis hitting Europe (refugees crisis, financial crisis, populism crisis…) and was selected for the Prix Goncourt du premier roman.
+My first non fiction book, La fille & le moudjahidine, describing my friendship with a young MMA boxer and refugee living in Germany, flirting with the djihad, was published in France in 2015 (Editions Carnets Nord).
+The second is a novel: L’Heure d’été came out in 2019 (Editions Anne Carrière/Editions Points) and depicts the transformations of a buzzing capital, Berlin, between gentryfication and precarity; the hopes and desillusions of the Millenial generation.
+Acid chronic of the multiple crisis hitting Europe (refugees crisis, financial crisis, populism crisis…), L’heure d’été was selected for the Prix Goncourt du premier roman.

-Lately, I am more and more driven towards editorial management, creating or directing cross-border journalistic projects, such as Beyond91, Borderline or Sisters of Europe.
-I love contributing to the emergence of innovative new multimedia formats and collaborating with journalists and photographers from Europe and beyond.
+I am also the co-founder and editor-in-chief of Sisters of Europe, a project documenting women’s condition in the Europe post #MeToo, from Paris to Minsk.
+I love contributing to the emergence of innovative new formats and collaborating with journalists and photographers from Europe and beyond.

 ©All pictures on the blog are mine, if the contrary is not mentioned.